Do0mi/magnet/API_DOCUMENTATION.md

   - `wishlist`: Wishlist with products including `imageUrl`
   - `addresses`: Array of addresses
   - `reviews`: Array of reviews with product details including `imageUrl`
+- **Admin/Magnet Employee User Response:**
+  - `moderatedProducts`: Array of products approved/declined by this admin/employee with owner details and `imageUrl`
+  - `rejectedReviews`: Array of reviews rejected by this admin/employee with user and product details including `imageUrl`
+  - `moderatedOrders`: Array of recent orders (last 30 days) that may have been updated by this admin/employee
 - **Product Object in Responses:**
   - `id`: Product ID
   - `name`: Product name (bilingual object)